 Myths abound regarding root canals, but there is absolutely nothing to fear.
 Root canals are both safe and effective and can even prevent the need for an extraction.
-At Howe Dental Associates, Dr. Michael Weiner regularly performs root canals in Passaic, New Jersey.
+At Howe Dental Associates, Dr. Michael Weiner and Dr. Carol Cabello regularly perform root canals in Passaic, New Jersey.
 If a toothache is interfering with your quality of life, call the office or click the online booking tool and make your appointment today.

 What Is a Root Canal?